tejas-manu/tejas-manu/README.md

 - 👋 Hi, I’m @tejas-manu
-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 👀 Worked as a DevOps Engineer
+- 🏫 Currently pursuing master's in the USA
+- ⏩ Quick Learner
+- 🧠 Interested in DevOps, DevSecOps and SDE roles
+- 🌱 Actively looking for Internship/Job in Maryland or Remote
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DevOps related Projects
-- 📫 How to reach me ...
+- 📫 Reach me at tejasmanu.s07@gmail.com
+- 🔗 You can drop in my LinkedIn as well: https://www.linkedin.com/in/tejas-manu-s-5291921a0

 <!---
 tejas-manu/tejas-manu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.